jimdough/Roadmaster/blog/wp-content/plugins/simple-embed-code/readme.txt

 == Installation ==

+Code Embed can be found and installed via the Plugin menu within WordPress administration.
+Alternatively, it can be downloaded and installed manually...

 1. Upload the entire `simple-code-embed` folder to your wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+Once installed, no matter which method you use, you'll then need to do the following...

-3. Under the Settings section of the administration menu there should now be a new option named "Code Embed".
+1. Under the Settings section of the administration menu there should now be a new option named "Code Embed".
 Select this option to set the default options.
-4. Add the identifier code to the appropriate posts and pages where you wish the code to be embedded.
+2. Add the identifier code to the appropriate posts and pages where you wish the code to be embedded.

 == Frequently Asked Questions ==